dspw/RCBWiFi/README.md

 For use with DSPW RCB Wi-Fi devices (RCB-W24A-LVDS and RCB-W24B-LVDS).
 Setup, and control multiple RCB devices.
-Stream up to 32 channels 20ksps data from Intan RHD2123 and RHD2216 headstages.
+Stream up to 32 channels 20ksps data from Intan RHD2123 or RHD2216 headstages.
+Stream up to 16 channels 30ksps data from Intan RHD2132 or RHD2216 headstages.

 ## Installation